lucashu1/link-prediction/README.md

 This is a TensorFlow implementation of the (Variational) Graph Auto-Encoder model as described in Thomas Kipf's paper: T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308) (2016)

-**In this forked repository, we are interested in applying GAEs to social networks, primarily for the task of link prediction.**
+**In this repository, we are interested in applying GAEs to social networks, primarily for the task of link prediction.** We compare the Graph Auto-Encoder link prediction results to those of existing methods: baseline indexes (Adamic-Adar, Jaccard Coefficient, Preferential Attachment), spectral clustering, and [node2vec](http://snap.stanford.edu/node2vec/).

+### Background:

 Graph Auto-Encoders (GAEs) are end-to-end trainable neural network models for unsupervised learning, clustering and link prediction on graphs.

 ![(Variational) Graph Auto-Encoder](figure.png)

-GAEs have successfully been used for:
-* Link prediction in large-scale relational data: M. Schlichtkrull & T. N. Kipf et al., [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103) (2017),
-* Matrix completion / recommendation with side information: R. Berg et al., [Graph Convolutional Matrix Completion](https://arxiv.org/abs/1706.02263) (2017).

 GAEs are based on Graph Convolutional Networks (GCNs), a recent class of models for end-to-end (semi-)supervised learning on graphs: